mgpauly1458/mgpauly.github.io/essays/final-project-idea.md

 To create an efficient and user-friendly platform, we propose the following mockup pages:

-- New user goes to the landing page, creates an account, gets directed to profile/myclasses page where they can click on a class availability tab, then add classes to their profile whilst the class also provides a link to the professors rating on ratemyprofessor.
+- New user goes to the landing page, creates an account, gets directed to profile/myclasses page where they can click on a class availability tab, then add classes to their profile whilst the class also provides a link to the professors rating on ratemyprofessor.com.

 ## Pages: